Mumtaz Ali: Career

 Mumtaz Ali joined Bombay Talkies from the first movie of the studio.
 He was a part of the production team of Jawani Ki Hawa which was released in 1935.
 But he had to wait the next year to appear on the screen on the third film, Achhut Kanya.
 Among his best work was his song "Mein to Dilli se Dulhan laya re" from the 1942 film Jhula.
 This song was a must to be played at all marriage functions in those days in Mumbai and India.
 Mumtaz Ali sided with Devika Rani during the Bombay Talkies split in early 1943.
 He decided to leave the studio in 1945, when Devika Rani left him.

-After years
+Later Years and Death

 He was last seen in the 1974 Hindi movie Kunwara Baap, directed by and starring his son Mehmood in the song "Saj Rahi Gali Meri Maa".
-He died the same year on 6 May, aged 69.
+He died the next year on 7 February, aged 72.